umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/usage.md

 In the Umbraco Cloud Settings menu you can find a page called _Usage_.

-On the Usage page, you will find an usage overview that displays your usage and evaluates it against the plan limitations of your project.
-On the page you will also find top 10 for the bandwidth usage of your project that can give you important insight into where you can optimally optimize resource management.
+On the Usage page, you will find an overview that displays your usage and evaluates it against the plan limitations of your project.
+On the page you will also find top 10 for the bandwidth usage of your project.
+This can give you important insight into where you can optimize resource management.

 ## Usage overview